PremiseHealth/angularjs-styleguide/README.md

 # AngularJS styleguide

 NOTE: This styleguide is forked from Todd Motto's version and I've left his comments in place below.
 However, I have removed some things, and added some others.
+My additions/modifications are noted with a ^

 *Opinionated AngularJS styleguide for teams by [@toddmotto](//twitter.com/toddmotto)*